What is Google@SAS?

-Google@SAS is a suite of email and collaboration tools customized especially for Penn students.
-It is based on the popular GMail and Google Apps services that many students already use.
-With Google@SAS, your account will be based on your SAS email address (e.g. email@example.com).
-Google@SAS consists of two main components:
+Google@SAS is a suite of email and collaboration tools customized especially for Penn Students.
+Your account will be based on your SAS email address (e.g. firstname.lastname@example.org).

 Even if you already have a regular GMail account, Google@SAS offers several advantages: